 Click the citation icon:

 Right-click the link in the box labeled “Persistent link to this record (permalink).
-Choose copy from the context menu, and use this link to create your external link in Blackboard.
+Choose copy from the context menu, and use this link to create your link in your course.
 Here is part of a sample link:

 Note the prefix prior to the actual article URL: “http://prozy.palomar.edu/login?url=“.
 For the JSTOR and ProQuest databases, you must prefix the persistent links to articles with this exact text so that the link will work from both on and off campus.
 For EBSCO links you do not need to since it has already been done for you.